TFHF Director Dr. Lisa Marten quoted in this Civil Beat feature “What Has The Pandemic Taught Us About Climate Change?” (9/7/2020)

 Speak for the trees!
 Founding President Emeritus Tom Dinell pens a unique approach to underscoring the value of trees in this Civil Beat piece.

 Innovation in Action!
 The City Administration is looking out for trees.
-We’ve got great representatives from the City & County of Honolulu on our Board — Matt Gonser and Terri Koike — as well as numerous officials on our Panel of Advisers.
+We have a representative from the City & County of Honolulu on our Board — Matt Gonser — as well as numerous City officials on our Panel of Advisers.

 Sobering.
 Josh Sanbro, member of Trees for Honolulu’s Future Panel of Advisers, and head of Honolulu’s Office of Climate Change, Sustainability and Resiliency, is quoted in this timely piece (May 19, 2019) on the changing level of carbon in our atmosphere.